vishal-android-freak/React-Resources/all-about-redux.md

 Redux --> Reducers
 ```

-The game of Redux is played so that we have a single `state ` object which defines the entire state of the application.
+The game of Redux is played so that we have a single `state ` object tree, inside a single `store`, which defines the entire state of the application.
 We don't define per component states and change them using `setState({})`.

 ```javascript
 class ReduxLove extends Component {